Skip to Main Content

 Students must apply and be accepted into the MSW or PhD Program before applying to the CoPAS Specialization.

-1. Following notice of your acceptance to the MSW/PhD program, submit the completed CoPAS Application Form to e.mckee@utoronto.ca.
+1. Following notice of your acceptance to the MSW/PhD program, submit the completed CoPAS Application Form and resume to e.mckee@utoronto.ca.

 4. The Co-Director sends your application to the School of Graduate Studies where your enrolment is registered on ACORN.
 (Note that letters of confirmation are not sent to students – please check your registration on ACORN approximately 12 weeks after submitting your application).